parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 How ParrotMod Works
 -------------------

-ParrotMod works by trying to counteract the slow eMMC flash speed, by decreasing unnecessary reads and writes, and also optimizing how well processes share the bandwidth.
+ParrotMod works by trying to counteract the slow flash storage speed, by decreasing unnecessary reads and writes, and also optimizing how well processes share the bandwidth.
 To optimize RAM, it also changes minfree values, replaces libart and libc with optimized versions (reverting to the memory allocator that was in 4.4.4), and enables zram (but in a less CPU intensive compression mode).
 It also enables GPU clock scaling instead of throttling based on CPU speed, to improve performance in GPU-bound games.
 It also disables nvidia PRISM adaptive backlight to fix washed out screen in videos.
 It increases the CPU priority of audio players, and the hd-audio0 kernel thread, to fix sound stutter when multitasking.